TYPES OF IOWA CASINOS

-Electronic gaming machines, such as slots and video poker, were legalized at three of the state’s pari-mutuel racetracks in 1994 and, in mid-2004, a provision was added to allow table games at those three tracks.
+Today three Iowa Racetrack Casinos offer both live table games and electronic gaming machines, such as slots and video poker.
+Electronic gaming machines were legalized at pari-mutuel racetracks in 1994 and, in 2004, an additional provision was added to bring live table games to these tracks.

 The payback percentages on electronic gaming machines at all Iowa casinos (riverboats and pari-mutuels) are released as a matter of public record.
 Just click here to see a list of slot machine payback statistics for all Iowa casinos.

-All Iowa casinos offer: blackjack, roulette, craps, pai gow poker, Mississippi stud, ultimate Texas hold em, slots and video poker.
-Some casinos in Iowa also offer: mini-baccarat, poker, pai gow poker, Caribbean stud poker, let it ride, big 6, bingo, keno, Mississippi stud, three card poker, four card poker, Spanish 21 and off-track betting.
+All Iowa Native American casinos offer: blackjack, craps, pai gow poker, roulette, ultimate Texas hold em, Mississippi stud, video poker, and slots.
+Select casinos in Iowa also offer such games as: poker, pai gow poker, Caribbean stud poker, mini-baccarat, let it ride, big six, bingo, keno, Mississippi stud, Spanish 21, three card poker, four card poker, and off-track betting.

-There are many casinos in Iowa with hotels.
-Eleven of the 16 riverboat casinos in Iowa have a hotel, all three racetrack casinos have a hotel and two out of the three Indian casinos have a hotel.
+Many casinos in Iowa offer hotels for guests.
+Eleven out of the 16 Iowa riverboat casinos have a hotel, while all of the racetrack casinos have hotels, and two Native American casinos have hotels.

-Anyone looking for casinos in Iowa on I-35 will find three close to that major highway: Diamond Jo Casino Worth in northern Iowa; Prairie Meadows Racetrack & Casino near Des Moines; and Lakeside Casino & Hotel in the southern end of the state.
+If you are looking for a Casino in Iowa off of I-35, you will find three: Prairie Meadows Racetrack & Casino near Des Moines, Diamond Jo Casino Worth in northern Iowa, and the Lakeside Casino & Hotel in the southern most part of the state.